BigPolarBear1/factorization/README.md

 UPDATE: OH MY GOD.
 I AM AN IDIOT.
 I ACTUALLY TOOK SOME TIME READING UP ABOUT SIQS AND HOW THEY DO SIEVING.
 OH MY GOD.
 THey dont use zx^2+yx-n ... they use zx^2+yx+c where c comes from y^2-n = zc .. fucking hell.
 Something suddenly hit me.
 I can make this a lot faster even without doing the 2d sieving interval building stuff.... let me get some more sleep first, bc I woke up in the middle of the night.
 FUCK.
 I'm suddenly seeing something I didnt see earlier.
 FUCK.
 One day...
 I don't need more then that.
 Good luck losers!

+FUUUUUUUUUUUUUUUUUCK.
+You know, I can create very small smooth candidates very quickly and really fast like this...
+FUUUUUUUUUUUUUUUUUUUUUUUUUUUUCK!!!!!!!!!!!!!!!!
+WHY DIDNT I SEE THIS BEFORE.
+AM I MENTALLY CHALLENGED?
+I MUST BE.